Qazeer/InfoSec-Notes/L7/445_SMB/2-Methodology.md

 ### List accessible shares

 List the shares available on the server from Linux using smbclient.
 If no credentials are provided, a null session will be attempted.

+Try ALL (nmap, smbmap, metasploit and smbclient) of them as they may held different results depending of the system.

 ```
 nmap -v -sT -p 139,445 --script smb-enum-shares.nse <HOST>